Sarrebourg: Cultural, historical and architectural heritage

 It is possible to observe the old medieval ramparts of Sarrebourg.
 These remains are part of the city’s fortifications erected in the middle of the 13th century by Jean d'Apremont, bishop of Metz.

 The Musée du pays de Sarrebourg (Museum of Sarrebourg and its surroundings) was created in 1905.
 Originally it was only an archaeological museum.
 It now includes a space dedicated to Marc Chagall and an exhibition of earthenware and porcelain from the Niderviller manufacture.

 The sculptures trail, includes about twenty works scattered in the city center.

-National necroplises
+National necropolises

 Sarrebourg includes the national necroplis of Sarrebourg - Buhl and the national necropolis of prisoners of war (1914 - 1918).

 Green spaces, parks and forests

 A large leisure area has been built around Lévêque Pond, an old gravel pit in the southwest of the city.
 It includes a supervised swimming area, a playground, a mountain bike track, a minigolf, sports fields, an arboretum and a hamlet of cottages.
 The aquatic centre and tennis club are also located next to the leisure area.

 To the north-west lies the state forest of Sarrebourg.